TechMakanaki/ecommerce-sr-jsx/README.md

 ## Available Scripts

-In the project directory, you can run:
+### `npm install`

-The `npm install` to install the node modules.
+In the project directory, you will run: the `npm install` to install the node modules and its dependency.

 ### `npm start`